leap71/PicoGK/Documentation/VisualStudioCode_FirstTime.md

 Click on **Create .NET Project**

-The first time you do this, Visual Studio Code will download some additional stuff, which can take a few seconds.
+The first time you do this, Visual Studio Code will download some additional stuff, which can take a few seconds (and the only feedback is some console messages, that are easy to overlook).

 Wait until the **Select a template to create a new .NET project** dropdown opens at the top of the Visual Studio Window.

 Begin to type **Console** and then choose **Console App**.